Contents

 5.11.1.1 Second opinion appointed doctor (SOAD) certificate (CTO11)

 The SOAD must specify on this certificate the forms of treatment to which it applies, and any conditions to which the approval of any or all of these forms of treatment is subject.
-They may also specify which, if any, of the treatments approved on the certificate can be
+They may also specify which, if any, of the treatments approved on the certificate can be administered, should the patient become subject to a recall to hospital.

 Before issuing a certificate, the SOAD must consult with other clinicians who have been professionally concerned with the patient’s medical treatment, one of whom must be a nurse and the other a person who is neither a nurse nor a doctor.
-In addition neither of the consulted may be the patients RC, or another AC in charge of any of the treatments to be specified on certificate.
+In addition neither of the consulted may be the patients RC, or another AC in charge of the treatments to be specified on certificate.
 The suitable second consultee could be the patient’s care coordinator, a pharmacist, occupational therapist, clinical psychologist or social worker.
 The procedure for arranging and obtaining a second opinion part 4A certificate is outlined in the trust procedure for when a SOAD attends.

 Where a patient subject to a CTO is receiving their medication in the community by depot injection, the depot card must be marked with the date of the review by the second opinion appointed doctor (SOAD).
 A copy of the form CTO 11 authorising treatments by the SOAD is to be attached to the depot card.